Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Northern Trust Investments, Inc. (NTI) is a fee-only financial advisor firm that’s based at its flagship location in Chicago, Illinois.
-The firm has offices around the world -- and it even operates its own proprietary mutual funds and exchange-traded funds (ETFs).
+Northern Trust Investments, Inc. (NTI) is a fee-based financial advisor firm whose flagship location is in Chicago, Illinois.
+The firm has offices around the world and it even operates its own proprietary mutual funds and exchange-traded funds (ETFs).

 Northern Trust Investments Background